AstarNetwork/astar-docs/docs/dapp-staking/for-devs/register-dapp.md

 Go to our [portal](https://portal.astar.network/#/store/discover-dapps) and click on `+ Register dApp`:

 Provide all the information in the pop-up window and press register.
-Keep in mind that your account needs to be **whitelisted**, and you have the needed tokens in the wallet that is registering the dApp.
+Keep in mind that your account needs to be **approved first**, and you have the needed tokens in the wallet that is registering the dApp.

 When your dApp is deployed, we would appreciate it if you shared this with your community.
 We have created a template that you can use to write the article.
 You can find it [here](https://astarnetwork.notion.site/dApp-staking-template-Astar-Network-07d029f2d89644f48a17650522968682).